DexZax/reaact-portfolio/README.md

 ## Installation

-pull from my loacl repo
+pull from my local repo

 in your terminal run: